Articles in the series

 It is also part of messaging’s advanced bot-enabled functionality, where it can recommend relevant help center articles and guide customers through automated conversation flows designed in Flow Builder.

 You can use Flow Builder to create a bot that interacts with customers and provides answers to common questions.

 For more information, see Understanding everywhere you can use Answer Bot and Using Flow Builder to create bot flows.

 For agents, the hub of the ticketing system is the Agent Workspace.
 This is the ticket interface where your agents manage all support requests for all of the communication channels you set up (email, messaging, voice, and so on).

-The Agent Workspace is the interface you see whenever you click into a ticket (from the list of tickets on the Views page, for example).
+The Agent Workspace is the interface you see whenever you open a ticket (from the list of tickets on the Views page, for example).

-On the right side, you see more details about the person who requested support; their contact information, their interaction history (their tickets), and also the path they took within your help center before they reached out to request help.
+On the right side, you see more details about the person who requested support, their contact information, their interaction history (tickets), and the path they took within your help center before reaching out to request help.

 The right side of the ticket interface also provides a context panel with access to the apps that you have the option of adding via the Zendesk Apps Marketplace.